+In a fully digital library, the need for these "additional" permissions has diminished, but it will never go away completely.
 Even if we properly license whole databases of information for our patrons, there will be works the library may prefer to acquire as-needed (through interlibrary loan or by document delivery) rather than license them upfront.
-Thus, libraries likely will need both comprehensive access licenses and some form of transactional or subscription licensing for additional permissions even into the digital future.
+Thus, libraries likely will need both comprehensive access licenses and some form of transactional or institutional licensing for additional permissions even into the digital future.

 Transactional licensing lowers our risk of lawsuits, but it does not eliminate it entirely for two reasons:

-Subscription licensing could help us comply with copyright law, especially where a license covers a broad range of copying types, such as institutional and personal classroom, reserve and research copies, and administrative copies, and other rights including rights to create, display and transmit digital copies and to make print copies from digital works.
-The CCC indicates that it takes this into account in a rough way by providing lower per student fees for large research institutions that most likely license far more comprehensively than smaller colleges.
+In 2007, the Copyright Clearance Center (CCC) introduced the first generally available institutional annual license for universities.
+Institutional licensing could help us comply with copyright law, especially where a license covers a broad range of copying types, such as reserve and research copies, administrative copies, and other rights including rights to create, display and transmit digital copies and to make print copies from digital works.
+The CCC indicates that it takes journal and database subscriptions into account in a rough way by providing lower per student fees for large research institutions that most likely license far more content than smaller colleges.

-Legal risks in subscription licensing
+Legal risks in institutional licensing

 Retain rights to publicly archive faculty-authored scholarly works

-The electronic environment offers a unique opportunity to the university community to create publishing alternatives, transact business with more user-friendly publishers, and publish its works in fields dominated by the most problematic, over-priced publications with publishers who are a part of our community or who are in any event willing to deal with users in a reasonable manner.
+The internet offers a unique opportunity to the university community to create publishing alternatives, transact business with more user-friendly publishers, and publish its works in fields dominated by the most problematic, over-priced publications with publishers who are a part of our community or who are in any event willing to deal with users in a reasonable manner.
 We should capitalize on the strength we have naturally because we are all part of the same enterprise.